erikd/hjsmin/README.markdown

 Changes
 -------

+0.1.4.5 - relax upper bound in text to support 1.1
+        - introduce CLI wrapper for minifying files from the commandline, courtesy of @CodeBlock

 0.1.4.4 - relax upper bound in text to support 1.0

 0.1.4.3 - make sure all missing cases are covered